Identity that

 Own ASN.
 BGP-announced from two sites.
 No third-party routing.

-Geographic separation.
-Independent power and uplinks.
+Second site in build-out.
+Geographic separation, independent power and uplinks.

 Exploitable, as of 2026-04-13.
 Ubuntu Pro, dropped caps, encrypted at rest.